murat-gunay/NLP/02_NLP_Projects/1-project_1(Turkish_sparkNLP_Classification)/README.md

 - `LogisticRegression`,
 - `NaiveBayes`

-### The Turkish corpus consists of 4900 rows and composed of 7 categories:
+### The Turkish corpus consists of 4900 rows (documents) and composed of 7 categories:
 - teknoloji
 - kultur
 - ekonomi